Recent publications by NWS added to the library

 These are but a few examples of what we plan to discuss, but we are open to any suggestions to broaden the scope of the meeting - please drop the NAWG chairman, Russell Alexander (This email address is being protected from spambots.
 You need JavaScript enabled to view it.), a line with your comments and ideas.

-To express interest in attending the workshop and to reserve one of the limited number of rooms in the workshop hotel, please submit a registration form (will be provided shortly when costs are finalised) by Wednesday, 30th April 2025).
-Alternatively, to simply join the workshop on a session-by-session basis, please contact Russell before Friday, 16th May 2025.
+To express interest in attending the workshop and to reserve one of the limited number of rooms in the workshop hotel, please submit a registration form (here) by Friday, 25th April 2025).
+Alternatively, to simply join the workshop on a session-by-session basis, please contact Russell before Friday, 9th May 2025.

 The 2024 workshop (18-19th September) took place successfully at the University of Hokkaido, providing a good overview of the application of NAs in repository safety cases.
 In addition, group discussions were held on how to improve the use of NA studies in future safety case development in Japan and on their application in stakeholder communications.